fancygama/fancygama.github.io/_pages/how-this-works.md

 ### What Do Sentiment Scores Mean?

 In probability models, the last layer of a model typically contains [a formula](https://deepai.org/machine-learning-glossary-and-terms/sigmoid-function) that constricts values to a range from 0 to 1.
 In this case, I bypassed this step, allowing outputs for individual comments to range from roughly -4 to +4.
 When averaged over all comments of a respective subreddit, outputs range from roughly +0.250 to +0.500.
 I find this range is more intuitive than the corresponding probabilities of 57% and 62% positive; recall that no comment is completely positive or negative, but that the reality is a subjective spectrum.
 This is similar to the &quot;sentiment strengths&quot; technique from the aforementioned [Short Informal Text](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.278.3863&amp;rep=rep1&amp;type=pdf) paper, although the methodology differs.

+{% include figure image_path="/assets/img/dist.png" alt="Graph showing a standard distribution of sentiment scores from -4 to 4." %}

 ### How Are the Graph &quot;Averages&quot; Calculated?